alex-free/dusk-downgrade/readme.md

 ### Why Is My iPhone Not Detected?

 Make sure your using a USB-A to lightning cable.
 If you have to, you can also use a USB-C to USB-A adapter with the USB-A lightning cable plugged into it.
 If you are using a USBA-A lightning cable correctly, try unplugging the cable and then plugging it back in.
-Then execute `a999` again.
+Then execute `dusk` again.

 ### Why Does It Take So Long?
 You Say It's Much Faster The Next Time You Run It?

 On the first run of Dusk Downgrade, there are many additional steps in the proccess that will trigger automatically for you. **Subsequent runs will be signifigantly shorter and take fewer steps as it caches needed data from the first run locally in the `data` folder.** That `data` folder is very important and personalized to your iPhone.
-You should back it up because you can put it back in any future a999activator release and it will use that data when it detects your iPhone!
+You should back it up because you can put it back in any future dusk downgrade release and it will use that data when it detects your iPhone!

 Similar to the data folder are the `boot*` scripts.
 These get generated once your iPhone downgrades successfully automatically, and are also personalized to your iPhone and should be backed up so you can reboot the iPhone from Recovery Mode if it dies or your turn it off.